-A pre-med internship can be a great stepping stone for those interested in a career in this field.
-The ATLAS Pre-Med Internship is a unique way to obtain hands-on experience by conducting new or assisting current projects and everyday tasks under the many areas of medicine.
-The ATLAS program consists of scientists, engineers, data managers, medical providers, artists and marketing professionals from all walks of life.
-It is a rather unique multidisciplinary team that provides a vibrant work environment.
+The ATLAS Pre-Med internship is a unique way to obtain hands-on experience by working on new or ongoing projects and everyday tasks involving many areas of medicine.
+During the internship, you will work with scientists, engineers, data managers, medical providers, artists and marketing professionals from all walks of life as part of a multidisciplinary team that creates a vibrant work environment.

 - Minimum 3.0 GPA

 - Available 10 hours/week during spring and fall semesters within normal business hours (Mon-Fri 8 a.m.-6 p.m.)

 - Available 10-20 hours/week during summer within normal business hours (Mon-Fri 8 a.m.-6 p.m.)

 - New interns must work from Roswell Park’s campus

 - Masters Students: We are open to the possibility of having a thesis project completed at ATLAS.
 Please keep in mind that the project must be centered on an ATLAS project and is not guaranteed until thoroughly discussed and agreed upon with the ATLAS Director.

 The candidate should possess the following knowledge, skills, and abilities:

 - Ability to manage numerous projects, requests and responsibilities

 - Excellent organizational skills, attention to detail and follow-through